kadena-io/marmalade/pact/collection-tutorial.md

 - `collection-id`: id of collection
 - `collection-size`: Total number of tokens in the collection.
 - `collection-hash`: Hash of the list of token IDs in the collection.
-- `operator-guard`: Guard that is used to reveal the tokens. (todo - discuss, if `reveal-token` should require guard check)
+- `operator-guard`: Guard that is used to reveal the tokens.
-- `operator`: to receive funds at `mint`
+- `operator`: existing fungible account to receive funds at `mint`
-- `fungible` the fungible to be transferred at whitelist
+- `fungible` the fungible to be paid at reserve_whitelist
-- `price` the price in fungible to be transferred from buyer to operator
+- `price` the fungible price of the whitelist to be transferred from buyer to operator

 The most important field to understand in this step is the `collection-hash`.
 In order to lock in the tokens without revealing its properties, the list of tokens will be hashed, with each token-id being the hash of the its manifests.
 The tokens will be revealed at a later step, and the token manifests will have to match the given collection-hash in order to be created/minted.

-When `init-collection` succeeds, an event `(INIT_COLLECTION collection-id collection-size fungible price operator)` will be emitted.
+When `init-collection` succeeds, an event `(INIT_COLLECTION collection-id collection-size collection-hash fungible price operator)` will be emitted.

 ### Initiate `muppets-v1`